GT-Edge-AI-Internal/gt-ai-os-community/README.md

 macOS x86_64 support is being considered although it will be quite slow.

 Note that the install scripts are unique for each OS and hardware architecture.
+Carefully choose the correct installation script for your host.

-Embedding model GPU acceleration:
+## Embedding model GPU acceleration:
-Only NVIDIA GPU's are supported for embeddings.
+Only NVIDIA GPU's are supported for embedding acceleration.
 Ensure that your NVIDIA GPU hardware is installed prior to starting the GT AI OS installation.

+At v2.0.34, once you install GT AI OS, you cannot install GPU hardware and switch from CPU to GPU for embeddings.
+We are looking to fix this in a future release.

 NVIDIA drivers and dependencies and tools will be installed during the pre requisites part of the runbook.

 If you do not have an NVIDIA GPU in your target install host, then the CPU will be used for running the embedding model.
 CPU vs GPU accelerated embedding will exhibit slow file uploads when adding files to datasets

-At v2.0.34, once you install GT AI OS, you cannot install GPU hardware and switch from CPU to GPU for embeddings.
-We are looking to fix this in a future release.
 Embedding model is installed by default.

 ---